Janet Anderson

 Janet Anderson (6 December 1949 – 6 February 2023) was a British politician from the Labour Party.
 She was Member of Parliament (MP) for Rossendale and Darwen from 1992 until 2010, when she lost her seat.
-Her time as MP is remembered for her role as Minister for Tourism during the foot and mouth crisis, and her role in the 2009 expenses scandal.
+She was the Minister for Tourism from 1998 to 2001, a period which included the 2001 United Kingdom foot-and-mouth outbreak.
+In the 2009 United Kingdom parliamentary expenses scandal, she was found to have claimed costs for journeys she had not made.

 Early life and education

 Anderson was born in Newcastle upon Tyne in 1949.
 Her father, Tom Anderson, was an agent for the Labour Party; her mother was an organist in their local Methodist church.
 She was educated at Trowbridge Girls' High School (now The John of Gaunt School) and the Kingswood Grammar School in Kingswood, South Gloucestershire.
 She attended the Polytechnic of Central London and the Université de Nantes, and studied languages and business studies.

 Career

 In 1971, Anderson joined the offices of The Scotsman and The Sunday Times as a secretary.
 In 1974, she became the personal assistant to the MP for Blackburn, Barbara Castle, and to her successor Jack Straw until the 1987 General Election, when she unsuccessfully fought the marginal seat of Rossendale and Darwen, losing to David Trippier by 4,982 votes.

 Anderson became a campaigns organiser for the Parliamentary Labour Party, and then the northern regional organiser for the Shopping Hours Reform Council, campaigning to extend the Sunday trading laws.
 She also ran her own public relations company, with clients such as the Royal College of Nursing and Safeway plc.